bitmax-exchange/bitmax-pro-api/source/includes/_rest_prv_order_hist_curr.md

 }
 ```

 This API returns all current history orders for the account specified.
-If you need earlier data, please refer to #list-history-orders.
+If you need earlier data or more filter, please refer to [**Order History API**](#list-history-orders).

 #### HTTP Request

 `GET <account-group>/api/pro/v1/{account-category}/order/hist/current`

 Set `account-category` to`cash` for cash account and `margin` for margin account.

 #### Signature